duredent/wiki.reactivedrop.com/wiki/enemies.md

 *Infestation **DAMAGE** is special.*

 - Parasites reproduce with the help of human heads.
 If a parasite latches onto a marine, prompt medical attention is required to keep them from exploding into more parasites.
 - Electrified armor is the only non-medical way to prevent parasites from coupling to a marine's head once they attach.
-Fire, appliedeither to the parasite itself or the egg, will render the specimen infertile and unable to initiate the process.
+Fire, applied either to the parasite itself or the egg, will render the specimen infertile and unable to initiate the process.
 - Infested marines report their vision turning red.
 If medical care is unavailable, the wise and merciful option is to put them down with friendly fire before their body can be used to scatter more parasites.

 ---